bens-home/NoIpUpdateClient/README.md

 ## Start the container

-To start the container run:
+Once you have set your config file data, then we can start the container.

 ```
 docker-compose up -d